• Blog

 Which Roofing Material Lasts the Longest?

 When it comes to roofing materials, cheaper isn’t better.
 Take asphalt shingles, for instance.
 Although the initial installation is cheaper, asphalt shingle roofs need to be replaced faster than other materials.
 With frequent exposure to the elements, the lifespan of asphalt shingles can be even shorter.
-If you have to replace your roof every decade or so, you’ll wind up paying more in the long run.

 • Asphalt: 12 - 20 years